SQLAlchemy 2.0 Documentation

 Auto Increment Behavior¶

 SQLAlchemy Table objects which include integer primary keys are usually assumed to have “autoincrementing” behavior, meaning they can generate their own primary key values upon INSERT.
-For use within Oracle, two options are available, which are the use of IDENTITY columns (Oracle 12 and above only) or the association of a SEQUENCE with the column.
+For use within Oracle Database, two options are available, which are the use of IDENTITY columns (Oracle Database 12 and above only) or the association of a SEQUENCE with the column.

-Specifying GENERATED AS IDENTITY (Oracle 12 and above)¶
+Specifying GENERATED AS IDENTITY (Oracle Database 12 and above)¶

-Starting from version 12 Oracle can make use of identity columns using
+Starting from version 12, Oracle Database can make use of identity columns

 to specify the autoincrementing behavior: